hashdesh00/LSE_Programming_Assignments/Portfolio_Selection/Portfolio_Construction.md

 - The weights are optimized by solving a quadratic optimization problem with two key constraints:
   1. The sum of the portfolio weights must equal 1.
   2. The target return must be achieved using the optimized weights.
+- Here we utilise the two fund theorem from portfolio allocation theory.
 ---

 ### 4. Covariance Matrix Regularization: